dping1/SageMaker_Migration_Workshop/README.md

 # SageMaker Migration Workshop

 SageMaker Migration Workshop is designed to enable data scientists/ML engineers with no or little SageMaker experience to build, train, and deploy customer's own machine learning models using SageMaker.
-The main outcome of the workshop will be:
+The primary outcome of the workshop will be:

    - Hands-on experience with SageMaker and AWS ML ecosystem for customer's own ML use cases
- - An AWS sandbox environment for for on-going ML experiements and testing
+   - An AWS sandbox environment for on-going ML experiments and testing
    - A set of working data science notebooks and training scripts for customer ML projects
    - A process and mechanism for training and deploy customer's own machine learning models for online prediction and/or batch prediction

 ## Pre-requisite